Massively multiplayer online game: Research

-Some recent attempts to build peer-to-peer (P2P) MMOGs have been made.
+Some recent attempts to build peer-to-peer (P2P) MMOs have been made.
 Outback Online may be the first commercial one, however, so far most of the efforts have been academic studies.
-A P2P MMOG may potentially be more scalable and cheaper to build, but notable issues with P2P MMOGs include security and consistency control, which can be difficult to address given that clients are easily hacked.
-Some MMOGs such as Vindictus use P2P networking and client-server networking together.
+A P2P MMO may potentially be more scalable and cheaper to build, but notable issues with P2P MMOs include security and consistency control, which can be difficult to address given that clients are easily hacked.
+Some MMOs such as Vindictus use P2P networking and client-server networking together.

 In April 2004, the United States Army announced that it was developing a massively multiplayer training simulation called AWE (asymmetric warfare environment).
 The purpose of AWE is to train soldiers for urban warfare and there are no plans for a public commercial release.
 Forterra Systems is developing it for the Army based on the There engine.

 In 2010, Bonnie Nardi published an ethnographic study on World of Warcraft examined with Lev Vygotsky's activity theory.

 As the field of MMOs grows larger each year, research has also begun to investigate the socio-informatic bind the games create for their users.
 In 2006, researchers Constance A. Steinkuehler and Dmitri Williams initiated research on such topics.
 The topic most intriguing to the pair was to further understand the gameplay, as well as the virtual world serving as a social meeting place, of popular MMOs.

 To further explore the effects of social capital and social relationships on MMOs, Steinkuehler and Williams combined conclusions from two different MMO research projects: sociocultural perspective on culture and cognition, and the other on media effects of MMOs.
 The conclusions of the two studies explained how MMOs function as a new form of a "third place" for informal social interactions much like coffee shops, pubs, and other typical hangouts.
 Many scholars, however, such as Oldenburg (1999), challenge the idea of a MMOs serving as a "third place" due to inadequate bridging social capital.
 His argument is challenged by Putnam (2000) who concluded that MMOs are well suited for the formation of bridging social capital, tentative relationships that lack in depth, because it is inclusive and serves as a sociological lubricant that is shown across the data collected in both of the research studies.

 MMOs can also move past the "lubricant" stage and into the "superglue" stage known as bonding social capital, a closer relationship that is characterized by stronger connections and emotional support.
 The study concludes that MMOs function best as a bridging mechanism rather than a bonding one, similar to a "third place".
 Therefore, MMOs have the capacity and the ability to serve as a community that effectively socializes users just like a coffee shop or pub, but conveniently in the comfort of their home.